 Tas.
-(BEL, FLI?, TCH, TNM, TSE, TSR, TWE?); also SA, Qld, NSW, Vic.
-A widespread species usually found in dry areas under light forest or woodland or along river banks; in developed areas often found on fence lines.
+(BEL, FLI?, TCH, TNM, TSE, TSR, TWE?); also SA, NSW, Vic.
+Widespread in a variety of habitats.
 At lower altitudes it is a dense rounded shrub with intermeshed branches, at higher altitudes (up to 1400 m alt.) it often appressed to boulders with leaves 1 cm long or less.